Post: 5 Make.com AI Workflows for HR Productivity in 2026: Real Results

 Context and Baseline

 Sarah is an HR Director at a regional healthcare organization.
-Before automation, she was spending 12 hours per week on interview scheduling alone — coordinating availability between candidates, hiring managers, and panel interviewers across email threads.
+Before automation, she spent 12 hours per week on interview scheduling alone — coordinating availability between candidates, hiring managers, and panel interviewers across email threads.
 Resume triage was an additional manual layer on top of that.
-SHRM data places the average cost-per-hire above $4,000; at Sarah’s volume, schedule inefficiency was compounding that cost with every delayed response to a qualified candidate.
+SHRM data places the average cost-per-hire above $4,000; at Sarah’s volume, schedule inefficiency compounded that cost with every delayed response to a qualified candidate.

 Approach